randomouscrap98/arduboy_toolset/README.md

 the currently focused menu item.
 If you accidently place a game where you don't want it, you can drag the games around in the list, or press `Ctrl-delete` or use the `Cart` menu to remove them.
 When you're ready to put everything back on your Arduboy, use the `File` menu again to `Flash to Arduboy`.

+Get the latest games by using the `Network` menu to update your cart.
+This connects to the offical cart website and calculates which games you're missing and which need an update. **WARNING:** there are no unique identifiers for games, so a best attempt is made to match games against the official cart website, but it can get it wrong!
+Always check the update window for correctness before applying the update!

 ## Caveats